poohcom1/spritesheet-parser/README.md

 # Spritesheet Parser

-A simple tool to automatically animate sprites in a sprite sheet that isn't aligned with fixed rows and columns.
+A simple tool to automatically animate sprites in sprite sheets that aren't aligned with fixed rows or columns.
 Outputs an image sequence of the sprites that is ready to be animated.

 ## Download